Roxby Downs

 Roxby Downs ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Roxby Downs, as per a study, had low cultural diversity with 82.2% of its population being Australian citizens, 85.6% born in Australia, and 90.8% speaking English only at home.
-Christianity was the predominant religion, comprising 35.0%.
-Buddhism showed overrepresentation at 1.3%, compared to 0.9% regionally.
+Roxby Downs, surveyed in June 2016, showed low cultural diversity with 82.2% Australian citizens, 85.6% born in Australia, and 90.8% speaking English only at home.
+Christianity was the predominant religion, accounting for 35.0%.
+Buddhism, though small at 1.3%, was higher than the Rest of SA's 0.6%.

 Frequently Asked Questions - Diversity